Wilkins, A. and Olmedo, A. (eds) (2018) Education governance and social theory: Interdisciplinary approaches to research. Bloomsbury: London

-Wilkins, A. (2017) Complex assemblages: politics, power and co-operative school governance.
+Wilkins, A. (2017) Crafting neoliberalism: Politics, power and the co-operative school movement.
 International Journal of Inclusive Education.
 Special Issue: Co-operative schools: values and leadership in difficult times.
 Under review

 Wilkins, A. (2017) Rescaling the local: Multi-academy trusts, private monopoly and statecraft in England.
 Journal of Educational Administration and History, 49 (2), 171-185

 Olmedo, A. & Wilkins, A. (2017) Governing through parents: a genealogical enquiry of education policy and the construction of neoliberal subjectivities in England.
 Discourse: Studies in Cultural Politics of Education, 38 (4), 573-589.
 ‘Editor’s choice’ May 2017.